Saved Favourites

 - selecting a saved favourite auto-applies it

-- the toolbar stays hidden until the filter panel is open
+- the selected-favourite trigger stays visible when the filter panel is closed

 - long selected favourite names are truncated in the trigger and exposed through a tooltip